jayaganeshk/sparks/README.md

 # Sparks - Photo Sharing Platform

+## Never lose event memories again!

+You know the problem - everyone takes photos at events but they stay scattered across different phones.
+Most memories get lost.

+**Sparks solves this.** Our AI-powered platform automatically organizes event photos by recognizing faces, making it effortless to find and share memories with the right people.

+---

 Sparks is a modern, cloud-native photo sharing platform designed for performance, scalability, and rich user experiences.
 It allows users to upload, manage, and share their photos securely with AI-powered face recognition and automated processing.

 ## Core Features